Neo: The World Ends with You: Plot

-High schoolers Rindo Kanade and Tosai "Fret" Furesawa are unexpectedly drawn into the "Reapers' Game", a competition for the recently deceased in which they must battle other teams over the course of a week for their survival.
+While trying to meet up with an online friend under the pseudonym Swallow, high schoolers Rindo Kanade and Tosai "Fret" Furesawa are unexpectedly drawn into the "Reapers' Game", a competition for the recently deceased in which they must battle other teams over the course of a week for their survival.
 The two form a team called the "Wicked Twisters" and recruit former Reaper Sho Minamimoto and college student Nagi Usui to survive.
 With Game Master Shiba Miyakaze and several of his subordinates, including Tanzo Kubo and Shoka Sakurane, overseeing them, the group battles the other teams and the Ruinbringers, a powerful team consisting of Kaichi "Susukichi" Susuki and Tsugumi Matsunae, who have won the preceding games and keep choosing to re-enter the next round, trapping the other teams in a never-ending series of game loops.
 During this time, Rindo discovers that he has the ability to rewind time.
 At the end of the week, the Wicked Twisters battle Susukichi, but are nearly defeated.
 However, a masked man who is presumed to be legendary former Player Neku Sakuraba, the protagonist of the first game, rescues them.
 Shiba declares the Ruinbringers victorious and erases the last place team, the Reaper's Game is extended for another week, and Minamimoto deserts the group.

 During the second week, the Wicked Twisters recruit "Neku", who is revealed to be former Player Daisukenojo "Beat" Bito.
 They learn that Shiba and his Reapers hail from Shinjuku, which was erased in an event known as Inversion; they plan to do the same to Shibuya.
 They also learn that Shiba has been using Player Pins to pull living Players into the Reaper's Game, including Rindo, Fret, Nagi and Beat.
 Near the end of the week, Shoka defects to the Wicked Twisters after the Reapers learn she was secretly helping them, and Shiba reveals that he is the leader of the Ruinbringers and that Susukichi and Tsugumi are Reapers.
 He declares victory in the second week and challenges the Wicked Twisters to face him in one last game with Shibuya at stake.